QuanHaHQuan/MLSMOTE/README.md

 # MLSMOTE
-This is a test implementation for the multi-label imbalanced learning algorithm MLSMOTE
+This is a test implementation for the python version of multi-label imbalanced learning algorithm MLSMOTE